saulgiordani/caravelo/README.md

-# Flow Executor Refactor
+# Refactor: Flow Executor

 [![Level](https://img.shields.io/badge/Level-intermediate-blue.svg)](https://shields.io/)

-This is Caravelo's refactoring assignment.
+This is Caravelo's refactoring assignment from intermediate to advanced level.

 In this repository you will find low quality code, full of bad smells, with poor packaging, modeling, design &c.